-UW-Oshkosh is heading back to the championship game of the NCAA Division III Men's Basketball Championship for the second year in a row.
+UW-Oshkosh is heading back to the title game of the NCAA Division III Men's Basketball Championship for the second year in a row.

-All five Titan scorers scored in double figures, including a team-leading 21 points each from Ben Boots, Jack Flynn and Brett Wittchow, during UW-Oshkosh's 104-85 victory over Wheaton College (Ill.) in the national semifinals Friday (March 15) at the Allen County War Memorial Coliseum in Fort Wayne, Ind.
+UW-Oshkosh had five players score in double figures, including a team-leading 21 points each from Ben Boots, Jack Flynn and Brett Wittchow, during the Titans' 104-85 victory over Wheaton College (Ill.) in the national semifinals Friday (March 15) at the Allen County War Memorial Coliseum in Fort Wayne, Ind.

-UW-Oshkosh, which hit 13 3-pointers on the night, reclaimed the lead for good during the midst of a 14-0 run that turned a 34-28 deficit at the 4:40 mark of the first half into a 42-34 advantage with 1:53 remaining in the opening period.
+UW-Oshkosh, which made 13 3-point shots against the Thunder, reclaimed the lead for good during the midst of a 14-0 run that turned a 34-28 deficit at the 4:40 mark of the first half into a 42-34 advantage with 1:53 remaining in the opening period.

 The Titans, who held a 46-41 lead at intermission, went on to outscore Wheaton College, 58-44, during the second half.